thebigfilecom/thebigfile-com-dev/submodules/internetidentity/demos/using-dev-build/README.md

 ### Using the Auth-Client Library To Log In With Internet Identity

-DFINITY provides an [easy-to-use library (agent-js)](https://github.com/dfinity/agent-js) to log in with Internet Identity.
+BigFile provides an [easy-to-use library (agent-js)](https://github.com/dfinity/agent-js) to log in with Internet Identity.

 These are the steps required to log in and use the obtained identity for canister calls: